amitopenwriteup/devops-with-ai/n8nagent.md

 ### Exercise 4 — Full Chain (Challenge)

 Link all three agents into a single automated pipeline.
 Use an IF node to skip Agent 3 if a CI file already exists.
 Add a Slack notification at the end of the chain confirming what was committed.

+### Exercise 5 — Model Upgrade (Bonus)

+Swap `llama3.2:1b` for `llama3:8b` across all Ollama nodes.
+Compare the quality of the generated `.gitlab-ci.yml` and MR fix suggestions between the two models.
+Document the tradeoff in response time vs. output accuracy.

 ---